 Group analytic psychotherapy is essentially a set of relationships that will enable you to:

-Finally, to help you think about his decision I suggest you read my article in my blog entitled “Why Group Therapy”
+Finally, to help you think about your decision, to work out if group therapy is for you, I suggest you read my article entitled “Why Group Therapy”.

 Website Created & Hosted by Doteasy Web Hosting Canada